lucko/bytebin/README.md

 there's no fancy frontend - it can only be used via other software. (although you can at least view content in a web browser, assuming it's a media type that can be displayed)

-the primary intended purpose of bytebin is to act as a middle man in the communication of two separate clients, using json payloads objects (hosted by a bytebin instance) as a means to transmit data.
+the primary intended purpose of bytebin is to act as a middle man in the communication of two separate clients, using payload objects (uploaded to a bytebin instance) as a means to transmit data.

+## api usage

+The API fully supports CORS. wooo :tada:

+### reading content
+* content can be read from `/{key}`.

+### posting content
+* send a POST request to `/post`.
+* the request body should contain the content to be uploaded.
+* it is recommended to provide `Content-Type` and `User-Agent` headers, but this is not required.
+* ideally, content should be compressed with GZIP before being uploaded.
+Include the `Content-Encoding: gzip` header if this is the case.
+* the key is specified in the returned `Location` header.
+* the response body is a JSON object with only one property, `{"key": "{key}"}`.

+## public instances

+* I host a public instance at [https://bytebin.lucko.me](https://bytebin.lucko.me)
+* you can use it in your application as long as:
+  * you're not malicious
+  * you don't needlessly spam it
+  * your usage isn't illegal or going to get me into trouble
+  * you provide a `User-Agent` header uniquely identifying your application
+  * if you're planning something likely to be super duper popular or use a lot of data (> 1GB), then please [run it past me](https://lucko.me/) first

-### how does it work
+## how does it work

 bytebin uses: